-Yesterday, white supremacists walked into the Masjid al Noor mosque and the Linwood Masjid with assault rifles in their hands and hatred in their hearts and Christchurch, a city still recovering from the 2010 and 2011 earthquakes, will not be the same.
+Yesterday, a white supremacist walked into the Masjid al Noor mosque and the Linwood Masjid with an assault rifle in his hands and hatred in his heart and Christchurch, a city still recovering from the 2010 and 2011 earthquakes, will not be the same.

 Around 3:00pm yesterday, I was sitting at my desk on the University of Canterbury’s Ilam campus, going about my day.
 I was responding to emails when a co-worker came in and told us there’d been a shooting.

 We immediately turned to the news to find out what was happening and shortly after, an email came through that the campus was on lock-down until further notice.
 Soon we could hear sirens in the distance and helicopters in the air.